jdetle/jdetle.github.io/src/contents/articles/dim_reduction/index.md

 Methods for dimension reduction will be either linear or non-linear mappings.
 In both cases, the original data matrix $X$ is embeddable in some manifold.
 A manifold is any surface that is [locally homeomorphic](http://planetmath.org/locallyhomeomorphic) to $R^{2}$.
-We want these mappings to preserve both the local structure of the manifold, while also preserving the global structure.
+We want these mappings to preserve the local structure of the manifold, while also possibly preserving the global structure.
+This depends on the task meant to be done with the reduced data.
 I think the notion of structure is left specifically vague in literature because it is just so damn weird (it is really hard to think about things in greater than 3 dimensions...)

-A great example of data embeddable in a weird manifold, albeit three dimensional manifold is the swiss roll:
+A great example of data embeddable in a weird, albeit three dimensional manifold is the Swiss roll:
 ![swiss roll](./swissroll.gif) borrowed from [dinoj](http://people.cs.uchicago.edu/~dinoj/manifold/swissroll.html).
 The many different dimension reduction methods available will have disparate results when performed on this data.
 When restricted to paths along the manifold, red data will be far apart from black, but if a simple euclidean distance is measured, the points might be considered close.
-A dimension map that uses simple euclidean distance between points to resolve structure will fail miserably to eek out the swiss roll embedding.
+A dimension map that uses simple euclidean distance between points to resolve structure will fail miserably to eke out the Swiss roll embedding.

 When looking to investigate the lower dimensional space created by a dimension reduction, linear mappings have an explicit projection provided by the matrix formed